City of London: Cycling

-The Sandander Cycles and Beryl bike sharing systems operate in the City of London.
+The Santander Cycles and Beryl bike sharing systems operate in the City of London.

+In summer 2025, the number of people cycling counted at the City's traffic counters was 64,000, up from 8,000 in 1999; the number of motor vehicles was 56,000, down from 198,000 in 1999.
+People cycling make up around 60% of all traffic at peak times in the morning and evening.

 River

 One London River Services pier is on the Thames in the city, Blackfriars Millennium Pier, though the Tower Millennium Pier lies adjacent to the boundary near the Tower of London.
 One of the Port of London's 25 safeguarded wharves, Walbrook Wharf, is adjacent to Cannon Street station, and is used by the corporation to transfer waste via the river.
 Swan Lane Pier, just upstream of London Bridge, is proposed to be replaced and upgraded for regular passenger services, planned to take place in 2012–2015.
 Before then, Tower Pier is to be extended.

 There is a public riverside walk along the river bank, part of the Thames Path, which opened in stages – the route within the city was completed by the opening of a stretch at Queenhithe in 2023.
 The walk along Walbrook Wharf is closed to pedestrians when waste is being transferred onto barges.